Survey-Buddy/surveybuddy-frontend/README.md

 - Asynchronous code is used extensively to handle operations like:
   - Fetching data from external APIs or the database using `async/await`.
   - Updating the UI in real-time after receiving responses from the server.
-  - Managing race conditions by awaiting specific operations before proceeding (e.g., user authentication before accessing dashboard data).
+  - Managing race conditions by awaiting specific operations before proceeding (e.g., user authentication before accessing homepage data).

 #### **5. Middleware for Controlled Flow**

 - Middleware is used in the backend to control the flow of requests:
   - Authenticating users and rejecting unauthorised access.
   - Validating request data and blocking invalid inputs before they reach the main logic.
+  - Formatting data conditionally such as question format.

 #### **6. Frontend State Control**

 - React's state management is used to handle UI and data flow efficiently:
-  - Loading states are implemented to control what is displayed while awaiting API responses.
+  - Loading states are implemented to control what is displayed while awaiting API responses (loading for example).
+  - Tab state it updated and data is passed to different schemas conditionally dependent on value of said state.
-  - Context is used to manage global states, such as user data and theme preferences, ensuring a consistent flow of information across components.
+  - Context is used to manage global states, such as user data, ensuring a consistent flow of information across components.

 ---